Welcome to Ginger Energy Residents Area

 Developers choose to keep the existing infrastructure in place, and install a private sub metering system to measure individual apartments consumption.

-The original on-grid, supply points remains in place and measure utilities into the building, and the private wire system feeds from those main supply points and measures consumption into each apartment
+The original on-grid, supply point remains in place and measure utilities into the the development, and the private wire system feeds from the main supply point and measures consumption as it us used by each home.

 This is known as a private wire network.
 It is not the same as a heat network.
 A heat network delivers heat or thermal energy, used to heat water and provide heating (and sometimes cooling).
 A private wire network supply can deliver gas, electricity or water.